loopholelabs/scale-cli/README.md

 ## License

-The Scale HTTP Adapters project is available as open source under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The Scale CLI project is available as open source under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## Code of Conduct

-Everyone interacting in the Scale HTTP Adapters project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
+Everyone interacting in the Scale CLI project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

 ## Project Managed By: